johannesvollmer/exrs/README.md

 ### Running Tests

+1. To run any tests, you have to pull this repository with `git-lfs` on your system installed.
-To run all fast tests, use `cargo test`.
+1. To run plain tests, use `cargo test`.
-To start fuzzing indefinitely, use `cargo test --package exr --test fuzz fuzz -- --exact --ignored`.
+1. To start fuzzing indefinitely, use `cargo test --package exr --test fuzz fuzz -- --exact --ignored`.

 ### Specification